mnottoli/ddX-GSoC/README.md

 ## Project

 The three methods implemented by the ddX library have already proved to be accurate and fast.
-In particular the domain decomposition COSMO is the fastest code in the world able to fully characterize a polarizable solvent.
+In particular, the domain decomposition COSMO is the fastest code in the world able to fully characterize a polarizable solvent.